 - 1. follow safe working procedures personally; - 2. ensure that risk assessments are referenced as part of the lesson planning process; - 3. ensure that risk assessments are appropriate for the activity and pupil group.
-Any amendments should be recorded as part of a specific risk assessment - 4. bgive adequate safety information regarding the activity being undertaken prior to the activity commencing and during the activity as and when required; - 5. ensure that special working procedures, protective clothing and equipment, etc. are provided and used where necessary; - 6. ensure that clear instructions and warnings are given to pupils verbally as often as necessary; - 7. ensure that the classroom and other areas are tidy and good housekeeping procedures are followed;

-- 8. undertake a visual inspection of equipment prior to use and ensure that portable electrical equipment is tested on an annual basis; - 9. report defects and make recommendations to their line manager where necessary; - 10. ensure all accidents, incidents and near misses within the area of responsibility are recorded in line with the school policy.
+Any amendments should be recorded as part of a specific risk assessment - 4. give adequate safety information regarding the activity being undertaken prior to the activity commencing and during the activity as and when required; - 5. ensure that special working procedures, protective clothing and equipment, etc. are provided and used where necessary; - 6. ensure that clear instructions and warnings are given to pupils verbally as often as necessary; - 7. ensure that the classroom and other areas are tidy and walkways and exit routes are kept clear; - 8. undertake a visual inspection of equipment prior to use and ensure that portable electrical equipment is tested on an annual basis[arranging testing better done as a whole school respnsibilty e.g by the Health and Safety Coordinator] see 3.7 .4 also; - 9. report defects and make recommendations to their line manager where necessary; - 10. ensure all accidents, incidents and near misses within the area of responsibility are recorded in line with the school policy.

-3.8 Teaching Assistants
+3.7 Teaching Assistants

-The teaching assistant is immediately responsible to the teacher whilst the class is in session; otherwise their line manager is the SENCo.
+The teaching assistant is immediately responsible to the teacher whilst the class is in session; otherwise their line manager is the SENDCo.